numerique-gouv/ami-notifications-api/README.md

-This is the AMI (Application Mobile Interministérielle) notifications API, providing entry points to create and list notifications, and to store push URLs registered from clients (web or mobile).
+This is the AMI (Application Mobile Interministérielle) notifications API, providing entry points to create and list notifications, and to store push URLs registered from clients (web or mobile) amongst other things.

 ## Tech stack